verfickterbastard/verfickterbastard.github.io/cmdline_course.md

 ## Week 7

 I had my doubts about my capabilities on this week's assignments.
 Our having been introduced to GitHub led to the final assignment, a part of which this section obviously is, too; namely, creating a webpage using GitHub.
 The importance of file endings came into play as I realized that marked down files can, indeed, be created simply by adding the .md ending to an edited file.
 I was surprised to understand how effective the use of terminal combined with GitHub was in developing actual webpages.
+The use of Jekyll, which is a static site generator turned out to be fairly simple even though I was compelled to e.g. install several other programs (like Nokogiri) separately to get things going.
 Much remains unclear to me in regard to the course's content, but in good will I can claim having learnt something.
 Thanks for the course!

 ## Difficulty (from 1 to 10) of each week's assignments